kabisa/maji/docs/faq.md

 ## Can I use AngularJS / Ember.js with Maji?

 Sure, but you'll have to do some plumbing yourself to integrate with the components available in Maji.
-When you replace Backbone with another JavaScript front-end framework, you will miss the 'glue' that Maji Mobile provides, like a caching and animated page transitions.
+When you replace Preact with another JavaScript front-end framework, you will miss the 'glue' that Maji Mobile provides, like animated page transitions.

 ## Can I use native mobile device features like the camera, GPS etc?